-There are many hiking trails at Bryce where you can wander through the hoodoo landscape and experience the park in a completely different way!
+There are many Bryce Canyon hikes where you can wander through the hoodoo landscape and experience the park in a completely different way!

 The night sky at Bryce is amazing.
 Check out the full moon hikes and astronomy ranger programs.
 You won’t regret it!